Your Comprehensive Guide to TEFL Courses for Teaching in Thailand

 There is a chance that you will also get a job without a certificate but finding it may take a little longer or you will be forced to move somewhere outside the larger urban centers and give up the entertainment and comforts you got used to.

-The TEFL course is especially useful for so-called non-native speakers or people whose English is not the first language.
+The TEFL course for teaching in Thailand is especially useful for so-called non-native speakers or people whose English is not the first language.
 If you do not have a British or a US passport, you can have problems finding employment in Bangkok or Chiang Mai without a TEFL certificate.
 Your earnings will also depend on whether you have a TEFL certificate or not.
 The more qualifications you have, the better.

 There are several ways to complete the TEFL course.
 You can choose a slightly longer and more expensive route and complete a full-time course or you can pay a bit less, save time and get an online certificate.